facebook/react-native/docs/RunningOnDeviceAndroid.md

 1. Run `adb reverse tcp:8081 tcp:8081`
 2. You can use `Reload JS` and other development options with no extra configuration

-### Configure device to connect to the dev server via Wi-Fi
+### Configure device to connect to the local dev server via Wi-Fi

 1. Make sure your laptop and your phone are on the same Wi-Fi network.
 2. Open your React Native app on your device.